MiguelCastillo/bit-loader/README.md

 ```

 ### Register
-> Interface to add a module meta object to loader's cache.
+> Method to add a module that can be imported via the `import` interface.

 When a module meta object is registered, importing it will cause the module meta to completely skip the fetch and transformation steps, making the module meta readily available for the build workflow to create modules.